nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

 it is ordered, this allows the container to be sorted.
 DateSorter and PrioritySorter implements the Task comparator, they are used in the TaskMap functions sortListByDate() and sortListByPriority().

+Reminder is a class that consists of a class of timer and localtime, as each reminder needs to have its own timer.
+The timer is created when a reminder is started, and cancelled when the reminder is turned off.
+As such, having individual timers for each task is important so that they will not interfere with one another.

 ### Storage component